stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 ### Pages and Layers

+Figma allows you to organize your designs into pages.
+Within a page, you can see a list of all of the layers and objects in the currently selected page.
 The interface's left side lets you navigate between pages and view layers for the selected page.

 ![](../../assets/figma-pages-and-layers.png)